yedino/galaxy42/doc/hacking.md

 * Yedino-P2P is the network protocol (secure, by default encrypted) that transports data between Yedino Nodes.
 It uses own port by default UDP 9042, can work over LAN, Internet and others.

-* Yedino-Virtual-IP (shortcut "Y-IP) - is the IP adddress that is owned by Node and that is given to virtual network card created by Node.
+* Yedino-Virtual-IP (shortcut "Y-IP) - is the IP address that is owned by Node and that is given to virtual network card created by Node.
 This virtual IP address, that is based upon a **cryptographic hash** and is derived from some **public key**.
 Use of given Yedino-Virtual-IP as owner of this address (receiving data addressed to this IP, or sending data from this IP) requires access to the associated **IP-Key-Secret** which makes it secure (authenticated).